Office of the Comptroller of the Currency (OCC), Treasury.

 OMB Control No.: 1557-0332.

 Description: The OCC's Office of the Ombudsman (Ombudsman) is committed to assessing its efforts to provide a fair and expeditious appeal process to institutions under OCC supervision.
 To perform this assessment, it is necessary to obtain feedback from individual appellant institutions on the effectiveness of the Ombudsman's efforts to provide a fair and expeditious appeals process and suggestions to enhance the bank appeals process.
-The Ombudsman uses the information gathered to assess adherence to OCC Bulletin 2013-15, “Bank Appeals Process,” dated June 7, 2013, for each appeal submitted and to enhance its bank appeals program.
+For each appeal submitted, the Ombudsman uses the information gathered to assess adherence to OCC Bulletin 2013-15, “Bank Appeals Process,” dated June 7, 2013, and to enhance its bank appeals program.

 Affected Public: Businesses or other for-profit.